 - Kitchen utensils

-Muscle Impairment According to a new study published in the Proceedings of the National Academy of Science, exposure to triclosan is linked with:
+Muscle Impairment According to the study, exposure to triclosan is linked with:

 - Depressing hemodynamics (blood flow)